LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ### VOP Usage - Overview
 > A Living informational RPIP that lists the currently defined VOPs and the RPIPs in which they are defined.

-* The VOP Overview is a summary of defined VOPs within Rocket Pool.
+* The VOP overview is a summary of defined VOPs within Rocket Pool.
-* A VOP Overview MUST exist as a living, informational RPIP maintained by the RPIP Editors.
+* The VOP overview SHOULD exist as a living, informational RPIP maintained by the RPIP Editors.
 * Whenever an RPIP is ratified, the RPIP Editors MUST update the VOP Overview RPIP to include an entry for any newly ratified VOPs.
-  * The VOP Overview entry SHOULD follow the template defined in the VOP Overview Entry Template section of this specification.
+  * The VOP overview entry SHOULD follow the template defined under the VOP Overview Entry Template heading of this specification.

 ---